vinheim3/sakuraWars1-disasm/README.md

 If you enjoyed this patch, please share our work with everyone you can.
 It’s my dream to get Sakura Wars the popularity it deserves, equal to its popularity in Japan.

 # PATCHING INSTRUCTIONS
 Apply the .ips or .bps patch using https://www.romhacking.net/patch/.
-You can also download Lunar IPS if choosing the .ips file at https://www.romhacking.net/utilities/240/ if you are using Windows.
+Alternatively, in the download, there should be a link to a Gameboy ROM Patcher, for the .ips file, if on Windows.
 Make the program select a Sakura Wars GB Japanese ROM that definitely wasn’t just downloaded off the internet, and then select the patch files.
 Virtually a drag a drop process.

 # Credits
 * ComicMaster138 - Lead Graphics desginer